yeetypete/cereal/README.md

 ## How to use `cereal`

 Please refer to the GitHub wiki found [here](https://github.com/yeetypete/cereal/wiki) for information on how to use `cereal`.
+An example of a serial signal is provided for you in the cereal_generator directory.
+It can be compiled using the Arduino IDE.